siddheshk/Faster-Kmeans/README.md

 # initialCentroids = [Point(x,len(x)) for x in pointList]
 ```

-If the code if of the second type, it can be run by calling the following function
+If the code for an algorithm augmented with our heuristic, it can be run by calling the following function
 ```python
 Kmeans(k, pointList, kmeansThreshold, centroidsToRemember, initialCentroids=None)
 # k = Number of Clusters